eqld/word-of-wisdom/README.md

 * It first checks if the user has provided correct value(s) of environment variable(s) and the host and port number of the server as command-line arguments.
 If not, it logs an error message and exits.
 * Then it establishes a TCP connection with the server and receives a challenge with difficulty level and expected solution length from the server.
-* It parses the challenge with the difficulty level and starts solving the challenge using the Proof of Work algorithm.
-It generates random strings until it finds a string whose SHA256 hash has a prefix of `difficulty` number of zeros.
+* It decodes the challenge with the difficulty level and starts solving the challenge using the Proof of Work algorithm.
+It generates random bytes until it finds a sequence whose SHA256 hash has a prefix of `difficulty` number of zeros.
-* Once it finds the solution, it sends it to the server and receives a quote from the server, which is printed to the STDOUT with `WOW QUOTE >>>` prefix.
+* Once it finds the solution, it sends it to the server and receives a quote from the server, which is decoded from base64 and printed to the STDOUT with `=== WOW QUOTE ===` header.

 ### Usage